interfecto/Koinos-Node-App/README.md

   <p><em>Koinos Desktop Node v0.4.0 - Additional dashboard panels and system resources</em></p>
 </div>

+> **Note**: Screenshots will be added to `docs/screenshots/` directory.
+Please add your dashboard screenshots as `dashboard-main.jpg` and `dashboard-secondary.jpg` to see them displayed here.

 ## Features

 - 🚀 **One-Click Setup** - Automatic installation of dependencies and blockchain snapshot